What is SCR: Everything You Need to Know

 An SCR testing approach involves utilizing a multimeter, an effective process.
 To start, you will need to set the multimeter switch to high resistance.
 Then, join the multimeter’s positive wire to the SCR’s anode gate and the negative wire to the cathode.
 After following that step, the multimeter will indicate an open circuit.
 If you switch the connections around, it will also display an available course.

 Next, hook up the SCR’s gate terminals and anode to the multimeter’s positive end.
 Afterward, you will need to connect the SCR’s cathode to the opposing end.
-In effect, this causes the multimeter to display a low resistance reading, which means that the SCR’s switch sets to ON.
+In effect, this causes the multimeter to display a low resistance reading, which means that the SCR’s switch is set to ON.
 Removing the anode’s gate terminal will output the same task, representing a latching form.
 Positive testing results mean that the SCR provides high-quality performance.

 Summary